-The schemes is for Non-Governmental Organizations (NGOs) are governed by the provision of GFR 148 to 151. the NGOs should be registered under the Societies Registration Act, 1860 and are charitable organizations.
+The schemes are for Non-Governmental Organizations (NGOs) that are governed by the provision of GFR 148 to 151. the NGOs should be registered under the Societies Registration Act, 1860 and are charitable organizations.
 As per GFR 148, the institution must be registered under the relevant Act and have a registration certificate.
 It is to be ensured before forwarding their applications to this Ministry for grant-in-aid.

-Further, the institutions seeing grant-in-aid will be required to submit an application as per prescribed proforma which should enclose along with the Registration Certificate, Articles of Association, Bye-laws, Audited Statement of Accounts, Source and pattern of income and expenditure and the Annual Reports for the last three years.
+Further, the institutions seeing grant-in-aid will be required to submit an application as per prescribed proforma which should enclose along with the Registration Certificate, Articles of Association, Bye-laws, Audited Statement of Accounts, Source, and pattern of income and expenditure and the Annual Reports for the last three years.

-The Utilization Certificate in respect of each scheme where grant in-aid was released earlier is required to be submitted.
+The Utilization Certificate in respect of each scheme where grant-in-aid was released earlier is required to be submitted.
 State Government Institutions are to ensure that the Utilization Certificate along with the copies of the relevant audited accounts may please be enclosed for ready reference in each case.

 The Member Secretary,